-When we took our son on his first steam train ride when he was a few months old, we had no idea what we were starting.
+When we took our son on his first steam train ride when he was a few months old – to visit the Grand Canyon National Park – we had no idea what we were starting.
 Naturally, Thomas the Tank Engine was the true gateway to his addiction.
 For those who don’t know yet, there are many trains on the Island of Sodor and still more that come visit.
 So many trains.
 And nothing Thomas the Tank Engine is cheap.

 If your child is Thomas-obsessed, it may be making you slightly insane.
 I know there were times I couldn’t take the thought of one more play-through of those one-hour videos.
 Happily, Thomas re-energized the entire toy train industry and there are tons of other choices.
 Most critically for your sanity, I Love Toy Trains is a DVD series featuring electric toy trains.